sighupio/distribution/docs/schemas/onpremises-kfd-v1alpha2.md

 ### Description

-The type of the Disaster Recovery, must be `none` or `on-premises`. `none` disables the module and `on-premises` will install Velero and an optional MinIO deployment.
+The type of the Disaster Recovery, must be `none` or `on-premises`. `none` disables the module and `on-premises` will install Velero, an optional MinIO deployment and optionally etcd-backup.

 Default is `none`.